Cluster formation for weakly interacting kinetic Langevin dynamics: Kinetic Langevin dynamics and its mean-field limit

 We fix $\sigma^2=0.5$, $a=2$, $D_e=1$, and $\alpha=4$.
 Note that the generalized exponential model (GEM-$\alpha$) (see \cite{mladek2006formation,delfau2016pattern,miyazaki2019slow}) reduces to the Gaussian potential for $\alpha=2$ and becomes supergaussian for $\alpha=4$.
-For more details and a plot of these potentials, see Sec. \ref{sup:sec:potentials} in the Appendix.
-We remark that, due to the absence of an external potential and due the periodic boundary conditions, the SIPS and its mean-field limit are translation invariant~\cite{bertini2010dynamical}.
+For more details and a plot of the potentials, see Sec. \ref{sup:sec:potentials} in the appendix. {Note that \eqref{eq:Potentials} gives the formulation of the potentials in an unbounded domain.
+Since the configurational domain we consider is periodic, we would normally require periodic extensions of the potentials instead.
+However, if the effective interaction range is short enough (which is given for our choices of $\sigma^2$, $a$ and torus period $L$), the distinction between the periodic and unbounded versions is negligible, in both analysis and simulation.} We remark that, due to the absence of an external potential and {due to the periodic boundary conditions}, the IPS and its mean-field limit are translation invariant~\cite{bertini2010dynamical}.
 We could, as well, consider the dynamics in the whole space and with a sufficiently strong confining potential, resulting in dynamics that is not translation-invariant.
 This problem will be taken up elsewhere.
-We also remark that the potentials in \eqref{eq:Potentials} are all purely attractive, with equal depth and comparable characteristic width (see Sec. \ref{sup:sec:potentials} in the Appendix for an illustration).
-The latter point ensures that their thermodynamic properties such as critical temperatures are all of the same order of magnitude.
-One would expect that clustering phenomena also occur for interaction potentials that have both attractive and repulsive parts, provided that the attractive part of the interaction is sufficiently strong.
+We also remark that the potentials in \eqref{eq:Potentials} are all purely attractive, with equal depth and comparable characteristic width (see Sec. \ref{sup:sec:potentials} in the appendix for an illustration).
+The latter point ensures that their thermodynamic properties such as critical temperatures are all of the same order of magnitude. {We emphasise that discontinuous phase transitions and dynamical metastability are only present when we have sufficiently strong and sufficiently localised attractive interactions, see \cite[Proposition 3.2]{gerber2025formationclusterscoarseningweakly}.} One would expect that clustering phenomena also occur for interaction potentials that have both attractive and repulsive parts, provided that the attractive part of the interaction is sufficiently strong.
 We will not consider this case in this paper.